virtualbeck/website/content/posts/pushups.md

 ```
 Easy, right?
 WRONG.

-The second wave was going well, until I thought about how many I had done before my arms started shaking.
-3. Three.
-THREE pushups before my arms shook.
-I squeaked out 12 total, and thanked the stars that the wave was complete.
+The second round started strong until I remembered how many I struggled to complete before my arms began to quiver.
+I managed just 3 before the shakes kicked in.
+In total, I barely squeezed out 12.
+Thank goodness that round was over!

-Third wave was torture.
-Finished, but barely.
-Didn't even try 4th and 5th wave.
-So here I sit now, 2 days later typing to you.
-My pecs feel used up, as does my desire to push up more reps.
+The third wave?
+Pure agony.
+I finished, but only just.
+By the time the fourth and fifth waves rolled around, I waved the white flag.
+Here I am, two days later, typing this with pecs that feel like they’ve gone through a meat grinder—and my motivation to do more pushups?
+Well, it’s feeling pretty spent, too.

-The question "Why?" may occur to you, as I did me on Sunday.
-To that, I'd counter, "Why not?"
-I'm not 80, and would like to get back in the workout slipstream.
-When I did track & field as a high schooler, pushups were the main thing we did (other than running).
-Seems to do the job well.
-When I was 26, I did P90x.
-Again, pushups were front and center.
-Noting my current pain in many different muscle groups highlights how broadly pushups can work your body.
+You might be wondering, “Why put myself through this?”
+To that, I say, “Why not?”
+I’m not 80 yet, and I’d love to slip back into the workout groove.
+Back in my high school days of track and field, pushups were a staple (besides running, of course).
+And let’s not forget P90X at 26—pushups were the name of the game there, too.
+The aches in various muscle groups now remind me just how effectively pushups work your entire body.

-I'll for sure continue.
-Perhaps I'll even post my updates here.
-Might be a way to keep me true.
+I’m committed to continuing this journey.
+Who knows, I might even share my progress updates here to keep myself accountable.
+Here’s to reclaiming fitness, one shaky pushup at a time!

 - Mar 24, 2024: 30
 - May 31, 2024: 38